amyzyck/EecSeq_NB_EasternOyster/Scripts/EecSeq_Crassostrea_virginica.md

 **Download _Crassostrea virginica_ genome**

-Jon added the Eastern Oyster genome to the 'NB_ddocent' Directory for me.
+Jon added the Eastern Oyster genome to the `NB_ddocent` Directory for me.
 Resources for the Eastern Oyster genome are on [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/MWPT03?display=contigs&page=1).

 ```
 # In NB_ddocent directory